 One of my favorite use cases was this stage treatment at Pitchfork Music Festival, where Zelle was a sponsor.
 When we needed a branded (but not hit-you-over-the-head-with-it) aesthetic for this backdrop and podium, I knew right away it was the perfect place to showcase the shapes.

 Another application of the shapes was in the form of confetti.
 In the early stages of the brand, the confetti was difficult to scale across different assets because there were no guidelines for it.
-Each time we wanted to use the confetti, the designer would have to individually color and place each tiny shape within the design (Can you imagine how long this took?
-And how inconsistent the confetti looked between different designs?).
-As a solution, I created a master file with large swatches of confetti on brand background colors.
-The result?
-The confetti was used more often and more consistently to add visual interest and reinforce the brand.
+Each time we wanted to use the confetti, the designer would have to individually color and place each tiny shape within the design, which took ages—and resulted in an inconsistent look across assets.

 Photography